Advanced Hi-Tech Equipment

 important for testing the air flow coming through the registers to

-ensure the furnace isn't leaking carbon monoxide through the
+ensure the furnace is not leaking carbon monoxide through the

 ducting and into the living spaces.
 Water heaters, appliances and gas fireplace inserts are other